 In 2020, there were 3.96 billion people worldwide with at least one active social media account.
 This amounts to a 10.9% growth from the previous year.
-With so many people on social media, monitoring your corporate reputation online is more important than ever before.
+With so many people on social media, monitoring your corporate Reputation online is more important than ever.
 One way to do this effectively is through social media marketing.
 Here are some tips to shape your online presence via social media.

 Complete Your Social Media Bios

 When you initially create your social media accounts, you must fill in several things about your business, from your telephone number to your logo and branding.
-Ensure all of these fields are completed and that you’ve included as much information about your company as you can.
-Use formatting when possible and keep your info scan and skim friendly for maximum impact.
+Ensure all these fields are completed and you’ve included as much information about your company as possible.
+Use formatting when possible and keep your info scanned and skim-friendly for maximum impact.

 Sign Up for Google My Business (If You Haven’t Already)

-It’s also important when filling out information for your Google Business listing that you complete as many fields and be as detailed as possible.
+When filling out information for your Google Business listing, it’s also important that you complete as many fields and be as detailed as possible.
 You might be tempted to skip over tedious things like the hours of operation, but potential customers are specifically looking for this information right now.
-If they have to work hard to find it, they may give their patronage to a competitor.
+They may patronize a competitor if they have to work hard to find it.

 Hire or Train a Dedicated Social Media Manager

 Publishing engaging content on your social media channels is only part of ensuring your business has a good Internet reputation.
-Social media is a live animal that you need to interact with regularly to monitor and respond to posts and comments.
-Consider hiring a dedicated social media manager who will be in charge of curating and posting content consistently and answering questions, and liking and sharing the posts and comments of others.
+Social media is a live animal that you must regularly interact with to monitor and respond to posts and comments.
+Consider hiring a dedicated social media manager who will be in charge of curating and posting content consistently, answering questions, and liking and sharing the posts and comments of others.
 Or, you can train someone in-house for this task.

 Get Experienced Help With Managing Your Company’s Online Reputation

-Monitoring and managing the online presence of your business can be challenging, even if you have a dedicated social media manager or even a social media marketing department.
-At Reputation.
+Monitoring and managing the online presence of your business can be challenging, even if you have a dedicated social media manager or a marketing department at Reputation.
 Co, we have over 100+ years of combined experience in reputation management to apply directly to your online presence.